sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-06-stop-overloading-jwts-with-permission-claims.md

 # The case for a "policy service"

-I've heard people go as far to say that authorization is just business logic.
+I've heard people go as far as to say that authorization is just business logic.
 Despite permissions being application-specific, they don't have to be entirely "business logic" in your code.
 While I agree that it is largely, if not entirely, business logic, I also believe that a good chunk of that authorization can be done in a standardized or centralizable way that is easily mockable in tests.

 For example, your application could ask a logical "policy service" a simple _yes_ or _no_ question:
 > "Given a specific application (or 'policy'), user, and permission name, do they have that permission?"

-Then, that policy service would have the responsibility of managing these rules and responding to requests (or questions) of applications wanting to know the answers.
-Of course authorization rules can be more complex than this but I'd argue that there is a place calls to such a policy service invoked from more complex business logic in your application code and mocked in the tests.
+For example, say you have a note service that stores notes.
+You could ask the policy service, "given policy 'note', user 'susan', and permission 'CanRead', do they have that permission?" so that if you were trying to get all notes that 'susan' had access to, your logic might look something like this:

+{% highlight java %}

+List<Note> getNotes(Jwt accessToken) {

+  // for access
+  if (!policyService.hasPermission("note", jwt, "CanRead")) {
+    throw new AccessDeniedException(); // 403
+  }

+  // for filtering
+  if (policyService.hasPermission("note", jwt, "CanReadConfidentialNotes")) {
+    return noteRepository.findAll();
+  } else {
+    return noteRepository.findByConfidentialFalse();
+  }
+}

+{% endhighlight %}

+where `policyService.hasPermission` could be mocked out in your tests to return `true` or `false` depending on the particular permission and the claims in your JWT (e.g. "susan" as the `preferred_username`).
+Sometimes, you'll notice that the business logic is _more_ than calling the policyService.
+In the above filtering example, you need to know
+1. if the user has permission to read confidential notes, but also
+2. if the value of `confidential` on the notes you're returning is `true` or `false` or at least request the right kind of notes from your repository

+The second requirement isn't something you can easily store on a generic policy service--it's business logic that requires querying your own domain objects.
+However, the permission in the first requirement can easily be generalized and handled by a policy service.

+If you use a policy service in this way, then it becomes easier to see the division of responsibilities of the policy service and your own application business logic.
+The policy service would have the responsibility of managing these rules (who has what permission for what policy) and responding to requests like `hasPermission` from applications wanting to know the answers.
+You business logic can compose policy service calls along with domain-specific calls in order to achieve the access rules or filtering required.
+Hopefully the above example shows how they can fit together.
+Testing also should be fairly straighforward.
+A policy service application could also support a slightly more complex API to return roles, store permissions on specific entities or entity types, etc. but that's beyond the scope of this post.

-There are more questions that arise from this such as:
+Many more questions arise from all this such as:
 * what is the cost of all the calls to this centralized policy service?
 * what are the caching tradeoffs?
 * is it better to just be a side-car service--co-located with the application or even a "starter dependency" that you can include to your application to reduce boiler plate?